 Emerging evidence of health risks

-It is quickly becoming apparent that vaping isn’t as safe as the manufacturers would have us believe.
+It is becoming apparent that vaping isn’t as safe as the manufacturers would have us believe.
 People who vape typically become addicted to a mind altering chemical, nicotine, and the act of vaping requires the user to inhale foreign material into their lungs.

 As the Chicago Tribune reported on August 22, 2019, a new mystery illness has arisen surrounding teenage vaping which has hospitalized 22 teenagers in Illinois alone.
 Some had to be placed on ventilators as part of their treatment.